oloapinivad/MiLES/README.md

 Please refer to **MiLES** specifing which version has been used in the acknowledgment of any publication.

+Please cite *"Tibaldi S, Molteni F. 1990.
+On the operational predictability of blocking.
+Tellus A 42(3): 343–365, doi:10.1034/j.1600- 0870.1990.t01- 2- 00003.x."*
+in case you  use 2D the blocking index in any publication.

 Please cite *"Davini, P., C. Cagnazzo, S. Gualdi, and A. Navarra, 2012:
 Bidimensional Diagnostics, Variability, and Trends of Northern Hemisphere Blocking.
 J. Climate, 25, 6496–6509, doi: 10.1175/JCLI-D-12-00032.1."*
-in case you  use the blocking index in any publication.
+in case you  use 2D the blocking index in any publication.

 ----------------